Early Law School Admission Program

 What are the program requirements?

-Candidates must maintain a 3.4 or higher GPA and make appropriate academic progress as determined by the pre-law advisory committee, while receiving regular academic advisement by the program coordinator.
+For admission to a partner law school, candidates must maintain a 3.5 or higher GPA through their junior year at RMU and make appropriate academic progress as determined by the pre-law advisory.
 They must also be active members of the RMU Pre-Law Society.
-Finally, they must take the LSAT by the fall of their third year and receive a score above the threshold for admission into the ELSAP program with a partner law school.
+Finally, they must take the LSAT following their third year at RMU and receive a score above the threshold, as determined by each partner law school.

-Each partner law school has its own unique criteria for an Early Law School Admission candidate to be admitted.
-Candidates for the program should thoroughly review with the RMU coordinator all partner law schools’ requirements to determine which partner law school is best for each candidate.
+Yes.
+However, each partner law school has its own unique criteria for an ELSAP candidate to be admitted.
+Candidates for the program should thoroughly review with the RMU coordinator the admission requirements for each partner law school in order to determine which partner law school is best for each candidate.

 How well do I have to do on the LSAT?